wangbin579/auxiliary/README.md

     --enable-debug      compile TCPCopy with debug support (saved in a log file) --enable-mysqlsgt   run TCPCopy at mysql skip-grant-tables mode(recommended) --enable-mysql      run TCPCopy at mysql mode
     --enable-offline    run TCPCopy at offline mode
     --enable-pcap       run TCPCopy at pcap mode
     --enable-udp        run TCPCopy at udp mode
-	--enable-nfqueue    run the TCPCopy server (intercept) at nfqueue mode --enable-advanced   run TCPCopy at advanced mode (advanced archecture) --enable-dlinject   send packets at data link layer instead of IP layer --enable-rlantency  add more lantency control
+    --enable-nfqueue    run the TCPCopy server (intercept) at nfqueue mode --enable-advanced   run TCPCopy at advanced mode (advanced archecture) --enable-dlinject   send packets at the data link layer instead of the IP layer --enable-rlantency  add more lantency control

 ###Recommended use

-1. Recommended use of TCPCopy with traditional architecture
+    1. Recommended use of TCPCopy with traditional architecture ./configure

-  - ./configure
-2. Recommended use of TCPCopy with advanced architecture
-  - ./configure --enable-advanced --enable-pcap
+    2. Recommended use of TCPCopy with advanced architecture ./configure --enable-advanced                 #The TCPCopy client (tcpcopy) ./configure --enable-advanced --enable-pcap   #The TCPCopy server (intercept)

     3. Recommended use of mysql replay
-  - ./configure --enable-mysqlsgt
+    ./configure --enable-mysqlsgt

-    It should be noticed that mysql in the test server needs to work in skip-grant-table mode
+    It should be noticed that mysql in the test server needs to work in skip-grant-table mode.

+    4. Use of offline replay
+    ./configure --enable-offline

-4. Use of offline replay (TCPCopy also supports offline replay of TCP stream which reads packets from the pcap file)
+    TCPCopy also supports offline replay of TCP stream which reads packets from the pcap file.
-  - ./configure --enable-offline

 ##Running TCPCopy